Level of Study

 Objectives and Content

-- have a deeper understanding of what an algorithm is and of which problems that theoretically can be solved by an algorithm.
+- Understands what an algorithm is, and which problems that be solved by an algorithm.

-- understand the relationship between formal languages and Turing machines.
+- Understands the relationship between formal languages and Turing machines.

 Required Previous Knowledge